-10. After consultation with the Commission and subject to section 85(2), the dominance and joint dominance criteria.

-Minister may, by order, amend the dominance and joint dominance criteria set forth on Schedule A to take account of any factors which he considers appropriate, save that such criteria shall at a minimum provide for consideration of the factors set forth in sections 40(1) and (5) and paragraphs 7, 8 and 9.
+- Schedule - 10.
+After consultation with the Commission and subject to section 85(2) of the Act, the Minister may, by order, amend the dominance and joint dominance criteria set out in the Schedule to take account of any factors which he considers appropriate, save that the criteria shall at a minimum provide for consideration of the factors set out in sections 40(1) and (5) of the Act and regulations 7, 8 and 9.